Hevander27/vite-project/README.md

-# WEB103 Prework - *👉🏿 Creatorverse*
+# WEB103 Prework - *Creatorverse*

-Submitted by: **👉🏿 Hevander Da Costa**
+Submitted by: **Hevander Da Costa**

-About this web app: **👉🏿 The purpose of your app is to share at least five creators you think are worth following and give yourself the ability to create, update, and delete creators. **
+About this web app: ** The purpose of your app is to share at least five creators you think are worth following and give yourself the ability to create, update, and delete creators. **

-Time spent: **12 X** hours
+Time spent: **12** hours

 ## Required Features